menu

 Living in Fruitland

 Fruitland is a tiny town located in the state of New Mexico.
 With a population of 771 people and two associated neighborhoods, Fruitland is the 122nd largest community in New Mexico.
-Fruitland has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Fruitland was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Fruitland economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Fruitland, where the median household income is $138,500.00.

 Fruitland is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Fruitland is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Fruitland has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-Fruitland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Fruitland doesn't have a public transportation system that people use for their commute.

 Fruitland is one of the most well-educated cities in the nation.
 44.65% of adults in Fruitland have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.